The Most Common Car Accident Injuries in Texas

 Broken bones

-If you’ve driven down 59 even once, we’re sure you can imagine that The Woodlands car accidents often involve high speeds.
+If you’ve driven down 59 even once, we’re sure you can imagine that car accidents in The Woodlands often involve high speeds.
 High-speed accidents can lead to high-impact collisions, which can lead to broken bones — particularly, broken ribs.

 Ribs are relatively delicate bones, and breaking them can be extremely debilitating, requiring an extended period of rest.
 Similarly, severe bone breakage in the arms, legs, or hip can require surgeries, missed work, and may come with deeper complications depending on the nature of the break.